pluralsh/documentation/pages/adding-new-application/index.md

 ```

-Next, the user would run `plural build` or `plural build --only <app name>` which will create a wrapper Helm chart and Terraform module for that app in their deployment repository.
+Next, the user would run `plural build` or `plural build --only <app name>` which will create a wrapper Helm chart and Terraform module for that app under a dedicated directory in their deployment repository.
 The wrapper Helm chart and Terraform module depend on the application Helm chart(s) and Terraform module(s) it gets from the application's artifact repository via the Plural API.
 During this step the CLI will generate the `default-values.yaml` for the wrapper helm chart and `main.tf` for the wrapper Terraform module using its templating engine.
 More precisely, the content of `default-values.yaml` will be a blend of both the artifact chart's default parametrization in its `values.yaml` and the interpolated templated values from its `values.yaml.tpl` (see below) that are derived by injecting the values saved in the `context.yaml` at `spec.configuration`.